 Maintain your structure.

 Weight maintenance becomes difficult when you stop doing the things that created structure in your day-to-day life.
 Part of your success came from grocery shopping with a list, pre-planning meals, mindful eating, food journaling, and scheduling exercise, so don't stop now.
 Maintain the schedule and structure in your life that made your goals a reality.
-These are the keys that will enable you to maintain your weight loss forever.

 Continue to monitor your weight.

 Seventy-five (75) percent of National Weight Control Registry members weigh in at least once per week.
 Monitoring fluctuations in your weight will help you get back on track before things get out of control.
-Although weight may vary daily, any more than a 5 pound weight gain should be a warning sign that you need to change your behaviors.
+Although weight may vary daily, any more than a five-pound weight gain should be a warning sign that you need to change your behaviors.

 Make every day rewarding.